morinlab/lymphopedia/IL4R.md

 Mutations in IL4R have been identified in various types of B-cell lymphomas, particularly primary mediastinal large B-cell lymphoma (PMBCL) and DLBCL.
 IL4R is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.
 IL4R mutations are found in approximately 24.2% of primary PMBCL cases.
 These mutations are commonly single nucleotide variants in exon 8, resulting in the I242N amino acid change.
 This leads to constitutive activation of the JAK-STAT signaling pathway and upregulation of downstream cytokine expression profiles and B cell-specific antigens.[@viganoSomaticIL4RMutations2018; @dunsCharacterizationDLBCLPMBL2021] In DLBCL, IL4R mutations are more rare and tend to occur within the GCB subgroup.[@dunsCharacterizationDLBCLPMBL2021]

+## Experimental Evidence

+Driver mutations affecting this gene in DLBCL have been experimentally demonstrated to cause a gain of function (GOF).[@viganoSomaticIL4RMutations2018]

 ## Relevance tier by entity

 [[include:table1_IL4R.md]]